ZachParent/mai-intro-to-machine-learning/work4/README.md

 ## Execution of Project

-Preprocesses the data, run all of the models for each dataset, outputs metrics and performs analysis to generate plots and tables:
+Run the command below to preprocesses the data, run dimensionality reduction on all datasets, run clustering, and acquire metrics, plots and visualizations.
 ```bash
 make all
 ```